Variational Inference Introduction

 Published:

-In this post I’m going to try to give an intuitive intro into the Metropolis-Hastings algorithm without getting bogged down in much of the math to show the utility of this method.
+In this post, I’m going to try to give an intuitive intro into the Metropolis-Hastings algorithm without getting bogged down in much of the math to show the utility of this method.

 Published: